Robert Schleip: Rolfing

 Schleip has been a rolfing instructor since 1988 and maintains a part-time private practice in Munich.
 He served as a member on the board of directors for the European Rolfing Association in Munich from 1995 to 1999, and on the ethics committee from 1999 to 2003, as well as a member of the international advisory board of the Rolf Institute in Boulder from 2000 to 2005.

 In 2006, he became the research director of the European Rolfing Association.
 He also is vice president of Ida P. Rolf Research Foundation In 2013, he received the RISI Award for "Excellence in Research" by the Rolf Institute.

 Fascia research

 In 2007, Schleip along with Werner Klingler organized the first Fascia Research Congress, sponsored by the National Institute of Health and hosted at Harvard Medical School.
 The conference was covered in a two-page Science Magazine article titled "Cell Biology Meets Rolfing with a section titled "From Rolfer to Researcher" referring to Schleip's career shift.
-He has served on the scientific committee for all subsequent congresses (2009, 2012, 2015, 2018, 2022) and chaired the 2018 and 2022 congresses.
+He has served on the scientific committee for all subsequent congresses (2009, 2012, 2015, 2018, 2022, 2025) and chaired the 2018 and 2022 congresses.

 He was a founding member of the Fascia Research Society in 2011 and has served on the board of directors since 2020.
 In 2023 he received the designation of founding director.

 Schleip is the director of the Fascia Research Group, a research collaboration between the University of Ulm (2007-2019) and the Technical University of Munich (2019-Present).

+He is co-founder and co-director of the Institute für Angewandte & Integrative Gesundheitsforschung (IAIG), a research institute directed towards applied and integrative health research under the umbrella of the Diploma University of Applied Sciences in Germany (2024–present).